gnarzilla/edge.deadlight/README.md

 # Deadlight Edge Platform — Modular, Secure Web + Network Infrastructure

-A production-ready, security-hardened edge platform that combines a modular static/dynamic site framework with integrated multi-protocol proxy server management.
+A security-hardened edge platform that combines a modular static/dynamic site framework with integrated multi-protocol proxy server management.
 Built for performance, privacy, and scalability using Cloudflare Workers and lightweight containerized services.

 ---